(CNN) — If you're planning to travel to the Netherlands, here's what you'll need to know and expect if you want to visit during the Covid-19 pandemic.

 What's the Covid situation?

 Covid cases spiked in mid-July in the Netherlands, albeit from a low base, driven in part by the emergence of the highly contagious Delta variant.
-Cases have been trending downwards.
-As of October 21 there have been nearly 2.1 million cases in the country, with 26,848 in the past week.
-There have been 18,709 deaths from Covid.
-So far, around 67% of the population is fully vaccinated.
+Cases had been trending downwards, but have begun to rise again in recent months.
+As of January 28, there have been over 4.2 million cases in the country, with more than 414,327 in the past week.
+There have been 21,777 deaths from Covid.
+So far, more than 71% of the population is fully vaccinated.

 What can visitors expect?